rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 ### A Perspective

-{{First-person: construct some "toy" subspace of Reality from the principles.}}
+{{First-person?
+Construct some "toy" subspace of Reality from the principles.}}

-# Consequences
+# Summary

+- Every `Thing` exists, from every illogical thought we've had, to every tree we've climbed.
 - No `Thing` is absolutely fundamental, nor absolutely emergent.
 - Every `Thing` is relatively fundamental, and relatively emergent.
-- Reality is a "multiverse" -- an infinite space of `Things`, partitionable into subspaces called `Realms`.
+- Reality is a "multiverse" -- an infinite space of `Things`, where every proposition about them is true _and_ false.
-- Every `Thing` exists, in some `Realms`.
+- Every `Thing` exists, in some subspaces of Reality.
-- Every `Thing` does not exist, in some `Realms`.
+- Every `Thing` does not exist, in some subspaces of Reality.
 - The Platonic world, physical world, psychological world, etc., are all perspectives on an underlying Reality, which implies all of them.